Snap Rules

 Always stay focused and alert

 Concentration is key in Snap.
 Never take your eyes off the table — every millisecond counts!
+Losing focus for even a second can mean missing your chance to win a pile.

 Don’t blink